pbv-public/firestore-orm/README.md

 ```

 Repeated reads can be enabled during a transaction because transactions track
-all referenced rows.
+all referenced docs.
 Call `enableModelCache` to turn it on.
 ```javascript
 await db.Context.run(async tx => {
   ...